litang0908/first_day_of_the_week/README.md

         ),
         body: Center(
           child: Text(
-            'The first day of the week is: ${FirstDayOfTheWeek.value}',
+            'The first day of the week is: ${FirstDayOfTheWeek.value?.name}',
             style: TextStyle(fontSize: 24),
           ),
         ),